-Agencies-Moreover, the question of the proper remedy when only a portion of a rule is invalid raises fundamental issues of the proper relationship between agencies and reviewing courts.
-Under the Chenery doctrine, 4 a court should not promulgate a rule different from the rule that the agency intended to adopt, as the rulemaking function is given to the agency and not the courts by Congress.
+Moreover, the question of the proper remedy when only a portion of a rule is invalid raises fundamental issues of the proper relationship between agencies and reviewing courts.
+Under the Chenery doctrine,3 a court should not promulgate a rule different from the rule that the agency intended to adopt, as the rulemaking function is given to the agency and not the courts by Congress.

-An agency that would prefer for a court to strike down only those parts of a rule found to be invalid can use various techniques5 before, during, or and after promulgation to mitigate the risk of courts striking down their rules.6 Employing these techniques may enable agencies to minimize their costs and reduce the likelihood of any wasted effort.
-For instance, agencies promulgating rules to assist courts as they consider whether it would be appropriate to allow the valid provisions of a rule to remain in place.7 An agency can solicit input from stakeholders on procedural issues and whether a rule's provisions would appropriately function independently and incorporate that feedback, as appropriate, into its rule.
-The agency can also conduct litigation risk assessments early in the rule drafting process.
-They can, in which policy experts and litigators work together early on to balance the perceived costs and benefits of
+24 An agency that would prefer for a court to strike down only those parts of a rule found to be invalid can use various techniques4 before and after promulgating rules to assist courts as they 25 consider whether it would be appropriate to allow the valid provisions of a rule to remain in 26 place.5 An agency can solicit input from stakeholders on whether a rule's provisions would 27 appropriately function independently and incorporate that feedback, as appropriate, into its rule.
+28 29 The agency can also conduct litigation risk assessments early in the rule drafting process, in which policy experts and litigators work together early on to balance the perceived costs and 30 benefits of various regulatory options, including the potential risk of a judicial ruling invalidating 31 aspects of the regulatory program.6 32